 Many of us suffer from mental health disorders.
-Worldwide, about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
+For instance, Worldwide, about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder.
+Primarily depression.
 Also, the affected mothers cannot function properly.

-I have anxiety, and for the first few years of my daughter’s life was ashamed to admit it because I felt like Black mothers were “stronger than that.”
-I’m watching the unprecedented events of the world today affect Black families and women disproportionately, and know that many Black moms are scrambling to find ways to “push through,” ignoring their mental health.
+I have anxiety, and I was ashamed to admit it for the first few years of my daughter’s life.
+Because I felt like Black mothers were “stronger than that.”
+I’m watching the unprecedented events of the world today affect Black families and women disproportionately.
+And know that many Black moms are scrambling to find ways to “push through,” ignoring their mental health.

 As a Black mom, I selfishly look forward to deepening the national conversation about Black maternal health in the US this week.
-I relish the opportunity to elevate Black mom voices and perspectives around issues that impact them.
-And as always, if you have a story to share about maternal mental health, please email me.
+I relish the opportunity to elevate Black moms’ voices and perspectives around issues that impact them.
+And as always, if you have a story about maternal mental health, please email me.

 For the past two years, Christine Michel Carter has covered the impact of the Biden-Harris Administration on maternal mental health and written articles explaining all available legislature geared to single mothers in an attempt to provide women with an easy-to-read resource.